Children's Comprehensive Bible Question Quiz

 c.
 Believers from Bethlehem.

 a.
-Judas said he did not recognize Jesus.
+Judas.
+He said he did not recognize Jesus.

 b.
-Peter denied Jesus before the cock crowed.
+Peter.
+He denied Jesus before the cock crowed.

 c.
-His mother, Mary, said she didn't know Jesus.
+Mary.
+The mother of Jesus said she didn't know Him.

 b.
 Peter denied Jesus three times before the cock crowed on the night of the arrest.

 a.
-Mary Magnalien, who wanted nothing to do with Jesus.
+Mary Magdalene, who wanted nothing to do with Jesus.

 b.
 Judas Iscariot, who kissed Jesus.